Introduction

 Beyond cognitive load, continuous stress changes how scarcity is perceived.
 This is not only about objective constraints of income or time, but about a persistent sense of lacking attention, lacking room for error, lacking security—one that reorganizes choice criteria.
 When scarcity is perceived as constant, financial decisions begin to be evaluated by the relief they produce now, not by the benefit they promise later.

-The behavioral economics literature distinguishes objective scarcity from perceived scarcity.
+Behavioral economics distinguishes objective scarcity from perceived scarcity.
 Research summarized by Mullainathan and Shafir shows that the perception of lack, even without immediate material deterioration, consumes attention and increases the salience of short-term rewards.
 Behavioral research also reinforces that a scarcity mindset can reduce the ability to compare alternatives and increase the attractiveness of quick solutions that interrupt the feeling of pressure.

 This mechanism is amplified in contexts of prolonged uncertainty.
 When the future is perceived as unstable, the psychological value of the present increases.
 Choosing immediate relief does not reflect ignorance of future costs; it expresses an attempt to restore control in an environment where the horizon feels fragile.
 Perceived scarcity, therefore, functions as a lens: it brings the now closer and pushes the later further away.